masternotions/masternotions.github.io/cases/HaleEText.md

 82. Moreover, the constitutional rights defendants violated are well-established and long-standing.
 As a result, defendants' conduct contravened clearly established constitutional rights which reasonable persons would have known.
 Thus, the acts of these defendants were intentional, wanton, malicious, reckless and oppressive, thus entitling plaintiff to punitive damages.

-WHEREFORE, Plaintiff prays that the Court enter judgment in his favor against Defendants on this Count IV and award plaintiff an amount equal to all of the damages he has suffered as a result of defendants' actions, attorneys' fees and costs, and, because these defendants acted maliciously, wilfully, wantonly and/or with reckless disregard for plaintiff's rights, award punitive damages and other relief as may be appropriate.
+**WHEREFORE**, Plaintiff prays that the Court enter judgment in his favor against Defendants on this Count IV and award plaintiff an amount equal to all of the damages he has suffered as a result of defendants' actions, attorneys' fees and costs, and, because these defendants acted maliciously, wilfully, wantonly and/or with reckless disregard for plaintiff's rights, award punitive damages and other relief as may be appropriate.

-Facial Constitutional Challenges:
+__Facial Constitutional Challenges:__

 ### COUNT V

-#### Claim for Judgment Declaring Rule 8.4(a)5 of the Illinois
-Rules of Professional Conduct Facially Unconstitutional in Violation
-of the First Amendment Right to Freedom of Association and for Injunctive Relief
+#### Claim for Judgment Declaring Rule 8.4(a)5 of the Illinois <br> Rules of Professional Conduct Facially Unconstitutional in Violation <br> of the First Amendment Right to Freedom of Association and for Injunctive Relief

+{:start="83"}
 83. Plaintiff repeats and realleges paragraphs 1 through 53, 55 through 60, 62 through 67, 69 through 75, and 77 through 82, as if fully set forth herein.

 84. The Supreme Court of Illinois drafted, codified, implemented, enforced, encouraged and sanctioned Rule 8.4(a)5 of the Illinois Rules of Professional Conduct, a statute which is unconstitutional on its face, as it impermissibly infringes upon a bar applicant's and all attorneys' First Amendment right to freedom of association.